Terrible Web Hosting Company Forced Me to Build This Free Tool

 Terrible Hosting Account Security Details

-When was the last time you heard that a web hosting company limits your ftp account passwords to 12 characters and doesn’t allow special characters like #, & and so on?
-I won’t mention that company’s name here, but if you are already using it, you know what I’m talking about.
+When was the last time you heard of a web hosting company that limits your FTP account passwords to 12 characters and doesn’t allow special characters like # or &?
+I won’t mention the company’s name here, but if you’re using it, you know exactly what I’m talking about.

-You may think that a 12 standard characters password is long enough, but trust me: a cloud-based brute force attack could reveal it in only a few minutes.
+You might think that a 12-character password is long enough, but trust me—a cloud-based brute force attack could crack it in minutes.
 This means that no matter what you do to keep your site secure, the entire folder containing it can be easily exposed.

-So this hosting company has frequent downtime problems and fails to keep the hackers at bay.
-I knew about the downtime because a particular site was down every now and then, but I didn’t know that my accounts can be easily hacked.
+This hosting company has frequent downtime problems and fails to keep hackers at bay.
+I knew about the downtime because a particular site was down every now and then, but I didn’t realize my accounts could be easily hacked.
 Imagine my surprise when a simple Google search revealed this image of my website a few weeks ago:

 hacked website example

 As you can imagine, I contacted the hosting company right away.
-They did their best to fix the problem in about 12 hours and I thought that my worries are over.
-Well, they weren’t.
-A second account was hacked a few days later, even though after the incident I have changed all the passwords for all the accounts.
-And no, my computer wasn’t infected with a nasty virus, of course.
+They did their best to fix the problem in about 12 hours, and I thought my worries were over.
+But no, they weren’t.
+A second account was hacked a few days later, even though I had changed all the passwords for all the accounts after the first incident.
+And no, my computer wasn’t infected with a virus.

 Was Your Website Hacked as well?

-I don’t want to scare you, but a Google search using a few of the words taken from the description tag of my hacked website returns over 90,000 results; I really hope that your site wasn’t attacked as well.
+I don’t want to scare you, but a Google search using a few words from the description tag of my hacked website returns over 90,000 results; I really hope your site wasn’t attacked as well.

 google search string